vmware/global-load-balancing-services-for-kubernetes/README.md

 Few things are needed before we can kickstart AMKO:
 1. Atleast one kubernetes/openshift cluster.
 2. Atleast one AVI controller which manages the above kubernetes/openshift cluster.
 Additional controllers with openshift/kubernetes clusters can be added.
-3. Designate one controller (site) as the GSLB leader.
+3. One controller (site) designated as the GSLB leader site.
 Enable GSLB on the required controller and the other controllers (sites) as the follower nodes.
 4. Designate one openshift/kubernetes cluster which will be communicating with the GSLB leader.
 All the configs for `amko` will be added to this cluster.
 We will call this cluster, `cluster-amko`.
 5. Create a namespace `avi-system` in `cluster-amko`:
 ```